+Note:

+PM speciation is only provided as TSP in Nielsen et al. (2010).
+For use in T1 emission factors, information in Guidebook (2006) Table 8.2 has been applied which presents no difference in emission factors (mass basis) for TSP, PM10 and PM2.5.

 Activity data

 For the simpler methodology the national annual incineration of waste is required.
 In addition, a more reliable estimate can be made if information is available on the typical levels of abatement technology used and on the associated overall abatement efficiency.